Turns out, dropping out medical university became a blessing for me

 Because my decision is worth the risk.
 My happiness is worth the risk.
 I’m worth the risk.
 You just need to decide if you are too.

-I’m not here to give you any advice.
+I’m not here to give you any advice on going or not going to a medical university.
 I’m just here to tell you that not all dark corners are dead ends.
 Because sometimes, if you launch yourself into the darkness, you land on a safety net.
 And if you don’t, you land on the ground – wounded, yes – but with the fervor to recuperate and move on, stronger than ever.